Business Improvement Districts

 The BID ballot process

 This is a confidential postal ballot commissioned by the Ballot Holder.
-The BID ballot procedure is conducted in accordance with the Buisness Improvement (Scotland) Regulations 2007.
+The BID ballot procedure is conducted in accordance with the Business Improvement (Scotland) Regulations 2007.